-This is my new Janome 990D serger and I love it!
+This is my Janome 990D serger and I love it!
 The pic is from when I just took it out of the box.
 Threading has not been as complicated as I had feared, even though I know there are higher-level sergers that make threading easier.
 Three words: color-coded guides, guys!!!
 I immediately tested the different tensions.
 And rethreaded the lower looper, just to see if it was complicated.
 It was somewhat fiddly.
 But not complicated.
 Nothing I can't handle!
 It works perfectly since day one, and I'm happy I got it.
-I'm linking to the same Janome model specifications - for the USA market.
+I'm linking to the Janome serger with this model specifications, for the USA market.

-And also, the bonus package I've found in the box - LOVE it!
-Great value at affordable price.
-No need for a more expensive model - especially not if you're a hobby sewist!
-Check it out in the store.
+And also, the bonus package I found in the box - LOVE it!
+Great value at an affordable price, especially not if you don't use it as much to need an easier lower looper threader.

 Are there any other sewing tools and supplies you couldn't live without when sewing?
 Let me know, I'll be adding your suggestions to the list!

 Want MORE FREE TUTORIALS And Patterns?